gpc123456/EasyTableML/README.md

 `n_jobs`:Resources used during training.
 It is recommended to set to the number of CPU cores.
 The default value is *1*

 `auto_scoring`:Model evaluation index in automatic parameter search.
 This parameter is invalid when `auto_parameter` is set to False.
 For the value of this parameter, see: https://scikit-learn.org/stable/modules/model_evaluation.html.
-The default value is *r2*
+The default value is *neg_mean_absolute_error*

 `details`:The level of detail of the output information.The larger the value, the more detailed the output information.
 The default value is *1*